SumoLogic/sumologic-documentation/blog-csoar/2023-11-01-23-application-update.md

 ### Sumo Logic On-Premises SOAR Solution End-of-Life

-As of **November 15, 2023**, Sumo Logic's on-premises SOAR solution no longer receives support or updates, and Sumo Logic Engineering no longer develops, repairs, maintains, or tests the software.
+As of **November 15, 2023**, Sumo Logic's on-premises SOAR solution no longer receives updates, and Sumo Logic Engineering no longer develops, repairs, maintains, or tests the software.

 On **December 1, 2024**, Sumo Logic’s on-premises SOAR solution reaches its end-of-life and is obsolete.
 Beginning on that date, it no longer receives applicable support entitled by active support contracts or by applicable warranty terms and conditions.